Blue Moon (Steve Holy album)

-Blue Moon is the debut studio album of country music artist Steve Holy.
-Released in 2000 on Curb Records, the album produced four hit singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
-The first one, "Don't Make Me Beg", peaked at No. 29 on the charts, and its follow-ups (the title track and "The Hunger", respectively) both reached No. 24.
-Following "The Hunger," Holy charted with "Good Morning Beautiful," which he recorded for the soundtrack to the film Angel Eyes.
-After this song reached Number One, Curb re-issued the album with "Good Morning Beautiful" as a bonus track.
+Blue Moon is the debut studio album by country music artist Steve Holy.
+Released in 2000 on Curb Records, the album produced four hit singles on the Billboard Hot Country Singles & Tracks chart.
+The first, "Don't Make Me Beg", peaked at No. 29 and its follow-ups (the title track and "The Hunger") both reached No. 24.
+Following "The Hunger", Holy charted with "Good Morning Beautiful," which he recorded for the soundtrack to the film Angel Eyes.
+After this song reached number one, Curb re-issued the album with "Good Morning Beautiful" as a bonus track.

 The album was produced by Wilbur C. Rimes, the father of female country music singer LeAnn Rimes.

-On February 24, 2009 it was certified Gold by the RIAA.
+On February 24, 2009, it was certified Gold by the RIAA.